web-dave/webdave.de/src/assets/posts/angular-elements.md

 Here I want to show you how to build and use them.

-### What is a Angular-Element?
+### What is an Angular-Element?

-It's a wrapper to convert an Angular Component into a customElement.
+It's a wrapper to convert an Angular Component into a CustomElement.

-Custom elements are part of something you might know as WebComponent.
+CustomElements are part of something you might know as WebComponent.
 WebComponents are HTML tags you can define.

-I don't want to go into WebComponents here, but let me show you some interesting facts about them.
+I don't want to go into [WebComponents](https://github.com/w3c/webcomponents) here, but let me show you some interesting facts about them.

 WebComponents are an umbrella combining three techniques:

 - Template `<template></template>`
-- Shadow DOM `<#shadow-root></shadow-root>`
+- Shadow DOM `<shadow-root></shadow-root>`
 - CustomElement `<foo-bar></foo-bar>`

 #### People mostly mean CustomElements when they talk about WebComponents

 ### How does a CustomElement look like?

-Its a `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
+It's an `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
 That means any properties/methods that you add to the class become part of the element's DOM interface and it creates a public JavaScript API for your tag.

 ```typescript
 class MoinComponent extends HTMLElement {}
 ```

 You must define it to introduce it to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
-The first Parameter is the Tag-Name, the second Parameter is the Class you want to register for this TagName.
+The first parameter is the tag's name, the second parameter is the Class you want to register for this TagName.
-There are some very Important rules you have to follow when it come to creating CustomElements.
+There are some very important rules you have to follow when it comes to creating CustomElements.

 1. The TagName must be lowercase and MUST contain a dash `-` (kebab-case).
-So the HTML parser can distinguish CustomElements from regular elements.
+So the HTML parser can distinguish CustomElements from regular HTML elements.
 It also ensures forward compatibility when new tags are added to HTML (HTML tags are without dashes).
-2. TagNames must be Unique and can only defined once.
+2. TagNames must be unique and can only be defined once.
-3. CustomElements are NEVER self-closing
+3. CustomElements are NEVER self-closing.

 ```typescript
 customElements.define('moin-moin', MoinComponent);
 ```

-#### Custom Elements are unknown until they are defined and the Browser will ignore them!
+#### Custom Elements are unknown and ignored by the Browser until they are defined!

 ### CustomElements API